 Barley and water are mixed together in a steep tank to begin the malting process

-- Objective of steeping is to clean the barley and increase moisture content for germination
+Objective of steeping is to clean the barley and increase grain moisture for germination

 Once steeping is completed, barley is allowed to germinate in a climate-controlled environment

 Moist, cooled air is circulated through the grain bed to maintain moisture and temperature